-According to these Figs, levels occupancy probabilities by electrons in WL increases with increase in electron capture time by electron capture time grow up while level occupancy probabilities by electrons in OD increases with decreases in electron capture time by electron capture time reduction at the fixed injection.
-As electrons are directly injected to WL, whatever when electrons capture time is shorter, electrons confined in the QDs faster and levels occupancy probabilities by electrons increases in QD.
-As shown in Figs. 3 and 4, from points that are characterized with black circle, levels occupancy probability by electrons in QDs and WL have constant trend and saturation is reached.
-Table 1 and 2 illustrates obtained values of levels occupancy probabilities by electrons in QDs and WL for three various electrons capture time.(make space)
+According to these Figs, level occupancy probabilities by electrons in WL increases with increase in electron capture time by electron capture time grow up while level occupancy probabilities by electrons in QD increases with decreases in electron capture time at the fixed injection.
+As electrons are directly injected to WL, when electrons capture time is shorter, electrons confined in the QDs faster and level occupancy probabilities by electrons increase in QD.
+As shown in Figs. 3 and 4, from points that are characterized with black circle, level-occupancy probability by electrons in QDs and WL have constant trend and saturation is reached.
+Table 1 and 2 illustrates obtain values of level occupancy probabilities by electrons in QDs and WL for three various electron capture time.